 The most obvious reason for Oxford’s fame is the university.

 It’s the second oldest in the world (allegedly), educator of 28 Nobel Prize winners, and often cited as the best university on the planet.

-But the reason the university became so famous isn’t simply because it’s a great university.
+But the reason the university, in England, became so famous isn’t simply because it’s a great university.

 In fact, you could say the reason it’s well-known is due to corruption.